 - The Dark Ace from Storm Hawks.

 - Justin and Alejandro in Total Drama in spades.
-Also Duncan to a degree.
+Also Duncan, Scott and Lightning to a degree.

 - Gordon Gibble of Kick Buttowski.